-Primary Advisor - an advisor (and co-advisor if necessary; see page 3) should be selected no later than December 1st of the first year of the degree.
+Primary Advisor: an advisor (and co-advisor if necessary; see page 4) should be selected and agree to fulfill this role no later than December 1 of the first year of the degree

-Advisory Committee - The advisory committee shall approve the student's program of study and counsel the student until the passing of the Qualifying Exam.
+Advisory Committee: The advisory committee shall approve the student's program of study and counsel the student until the passing of the Qualifying Exam.
 The advisory committee must include at least two members from the major area and one from the minor.
-The name of the primary advisor and two other members of the committee must be confirmed in a signed letter to the Graduate Secretary.
+The name of the primary advisor and two other members of the committee must be confirmed in a signed letter to the Graduate Services Coordinator.

-Research Committee - Following the qualifying exam, a research committee must be selected, consisting of the primary advisor and 3-4 other members.
+Research Committee: Following the qualifying exam, a research committee must be selected, consisting of the primary advisor and 3-4 other members.
 The research committee can include all of the members of the Advisory Committee, supplemented by other IU faculty or individuals from other institutions connected to the research.
 Three of the members of this committee must be graduate faculty in the Department.
 The composition of the research committee and signatures from each of the members must be provided on the annual review form; any change must be communicated to the Graduate Office immediately.